Altered Books Reception

 Films @ the Library:

 The library hosts 3 film discussions each spring and fall, with lively discussion led by local film buff Tom LaVille.
+This fall, we are showing romantic comedies.
 Hot popcorn is served.
+According to our film license, we can't put the names of the films online--call the Information Desk for more info at 754-5738 ext.
+4. Films will be shown on these dates:

 Free Tax Assistance: